Abolition of the Family and Nations

 Abolition of Religion

-The charges against Communism made from a religious, a philosophical and, generally, from an ideological standpoint, are not deserving of serious examination.
+The charges against Communism made from a religious, philosophical and ideological standpoint.

 Does it require deep intuition to comprehend that man’s ideas, views, and conception, in one word, man’s consciousness, changes with every change in the conditions of his material existence, in his social relations and in his social life?